Our resource hub is home to a wealth of articles, stories and videos about managing and living with type 1 diabetes.

 Home > About JDRF & our impact > Our research > Information for researchers > Current research funding opportunities > JDRF UK Small Grant Awards

-The principal investigator must be affiliated with a UK academic or medical institution and have an employment contract, which extends beyond the termination date of the award.
+The principal investigator must be affiliated with UK academic or medical institutions and have a contract of employment which extends beyond the termination date of the award.

 The latest three projects to receive our small grant awards range from targeting the immune attack causing type 1 through to growing new insulin-producing beta cells in the lab.
 Read about the latest three research projects awarded Small Grant Awards.
 You can also read about the first project that we awarded a Small Grant Award to back in 2021.